NESTLab/aws-deepracer/README.md

 ```
 This service runs everything as `root`, which means that any additional ROS 2 nodes launched by non-`root` users *will not be able to see the topics by the nodes launched by the service*.
 The only way to make it work is to then run all ROS 2 nodes as `root`, which is a [bad idea&trade;](https://answers.ros.org/question/11300/running-ros-as-a-root-user/).
 The service actually runs code from the [`aws-deepracer-launcher`](https://github.com/aws-deepracer/aws-deepracer-launcher) repository, so you can find more information there.

+### Running the AWS DeepRacer using ARGoS controllers
+TODO

 ## Notes
 - After running `initialize_deepracer.sh`, all but one LED indicator light will be turned off on the compute module.
 Any instructions from the official AWS channels regarding those LEDs are no longer applicable, so just keep that in mind.
 The lights have been turned off because the `deepracer-core` service has been disabled, for reasons listed in the [Usage instructions](#usage-instructions).
 - When following the instructions on the official AWS DeepRacer repositories, *avoid running the code as `root`*.
 The instructions above have been created to ensure that no `root` access is needed ever to run the ROS 2 nodes.
 If you have permission issues running the robot's sensor/actuator ROS 2 nodes (`servo_node`, `imu_node`, `camera_node` etc.) without `root` access, please create an issue.
 - While there are ROS 2 packages catered for the AWS DeepRacer provided in the `/opt/aws/deepracer` directory, some of them are outdated so it's easier to clone the appropriate versions and build them from source.
 This allows the user (you) to maintain the code base as desired.

+## Troubleshooting
+- IMU node doesn't start properly: do `i2cdetect -y -r 1` to see if the address 68 is detected.
+If not, restart the vehicle.